Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 to Tessera.
 The d) execution hash and e) list of participants are also shared between Tessera nodes.

 ## Privacy enhanced transaction end to end flow

-Refer [to the private transaction livecycle](PrivateTransactionLifecycle.md) documentation for end to end flow of SP transaction.

 ![Privacy enhanced transaction end to end flow](../../images/PrivacyEnhancements.png)